Buzz Aldrin's Race Into Space is an edutainment computer game which was

 Downloading the Game

-copy-protection answers and the 1.00b patch.
-The Underdogs site also has the manual and Ken Fishkin's Hint and Tips
+copy-protection answers and the 1.00b and 1.01 patches.
+Also the manual and Ken Fishkin's Hints and Tips

 copyright info).
 Unfortunately the CD version